 Most people enter short sales to avoid foreclosure.
 Foreclosing a home can haunt a homeowner for years, emotionally and financially.
 Selling the house this way legitimizes the property and provides much-needed peace of mind.

 You’ll also save on fees.
-In a traditional home sale, the seller bears the burden of any fees associated, including real estate agent commissions, which can range from 3-6% of the total sale.
+In a traditional home sale, the seller bears the burden of any costs associated, including real estate agent commissions, which can range from 3-6% of the total sale.
 In this process, those fees are paid by the bank.

 The lender will do their best to wait out the process and get the highest possible purchase price.
-Because of this, it can take months before the bank notifies the buyer of whether it accepts the offer or not.
-This makes buying a short home property one of the most unpredictable real estate processes, and reach out to brokers with experience.
+Because of this, it can take months before the bank notifies the buyer whether it accepts the offer or not.